mls-m5/MatMake/README.md

 sdl.libs += -pthread -ldl  # argument at link time

-sdl.dll = SDL2             # sets output to be a library
+sdl.out = shared SDL2      # sets output to be a library
                            # -fPIC is automatically added for g++ and clang
 sdl.dir = bin              # set output directory